Frequently Asked Questions:

 15. Are personal mineral water bottles provided in the rooms?

-16. Who all can come and experience the camp and its activities?
+16. Who can come and experience the camp and its activities?

-The camp offers getaways for families, individuals, and curated experiences for school groups, corporate offsite, and team-building training programs for institutions.
+The camp offers getaways for families, and individuals and curated experiences for school groups, corporate offsite and team-building training programs for institutions.

 17. What are the safety/security measures?